What to Watch for as the Orlando Pride Travel to Chicago to Face the Red Stars

 - What to Watch for as the Orlando Pride Travel to Chicago to Face the Red Stars

-- Orlando Pride Clinches Playoff Spot in 2024 NWSL Playoffs, Presented by Google Pixel

-- Orlando Pride Signs Goalkeeper McKinley Crone to New Contract Through 2026
+- Orlando Pride Signs Midfielder Morgan Gautrat to New Contract Through 2025 Season

-- NWSL Announces August Best XI of the Month, Presented by Amazon Prime